eZmaxinc/eZmax-SDK-go/docs/EzsignsignatureSignV1Response.md

 `func (o *EzsignsignatureSignV1Response) HasObjDebug() bool`

 HasObjDebug returns a boolean if a field has been set.

+### GetMPayload

+`func (o *EzsignsignatureSignV1Response) GetMPayload() EzsignsignatureSignV1ResponseMPayload`

+GetMPayload returns the MPayload field if non-nil, zero value otherwise.

+### GetMPayloadOk

+`func (o *EzsignsignatureSignV1Response) GetMPayloadOk() (*EzsignsignatureSignV1ResponseMPayload, bool)`

+GetMPayloadOk returns a tuple with the MPayload field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMPayload

+`func (o *EzsignsignatureSignV1Response) SetMPayload(v EzsignsignatureSignV1ResponseMPayload)`

+SetMPayload sets MPayload field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)